The Catholic University of America requires a minimum of 120 credits to graduate with a bachelor's degree.

 Reminder: Check with The Catholic University of America directly for more information on requirements.
 Individual departments or majors may have additional required courses.

-NOTE: Double majoring may require more work but it can provide a unique combination of experience that helps students stand out when job searching or applying to a graduate program.
+NOTE: Double majoring may mean taking more courses, but it can provide a unique combination of experience that helps students stand out when job searching or applying to grad school.

-✅ The Catholic University of America does offer services for students with disabilities.
+🟨 Check with The Catholic University of America directly for information on any possible available services for students with disabilities.

-✅ The Catholic University of America has distance learning options for students who are interested in taking classes online.
+✅ The Catholic University of America true for students who are interested in taking classes online.

-✅ The Catholic University of America offers some credit for Advanced Placement (AP) classes taken in high school.
-Schools have different requirements for what AP scores they accept, so some students may not receive AP credit.
+✅ The Catholic University of America true Schools have different requirements for what AP scores they accept, so some students may not receive AP credit.

-✅ The Catholic University of America offers an honors program for highly-qualified applicants, but does not offer a Freshman Honors College.
+🟨 To learn more about any possible honors programs at The Catholic University of America, check with the school directly.
 Students must complete a senior project if they are in the Honors Program at The Catholic University of America.

 The main library on campus is the Mullen Library and there is one other library on campus.